datun/VUB-ToAIProject2019/README.md

 2. Every implementation of minimax algorithm is done on tic-tac-toe.
     A variation of implementation will be nice to study and observe

 Long introduction and details can be found on [Introduction document](docs/INTRO.md)
+:construction: This is also work in progress

 Information about submitted version can be found on [Submitted Info](docs/SUB_INFO.md)